 Adding and selling DTG with an Existing Business

 Overall, DTG is a great way to generate more revenue from your existing customer base.
+Adding the ability to print single vibrant, multi-color t-shirts is a great additional service to offer your customers.
 Direct-to-garment printing can be a steady source of business for your shop.
 Knowing the cost expectancy of DTG and why it garners a premium price in comparison to other t-shirt decorating methods is important to succeeding with DTG.
 No matter if you are a storefront printer, or an out of home printer, undering the costs associated and how to sell your product is vital.

 DTG printing is a different process from a traditional screen printing.
 Since there is no screen preparation -- applying screen printing emulsion, printing film positives, or time consuming pre-press set-up -- your labor costs are lowered.
 While pre-treating dark garments with pretreat solution prior to DTG printing is required, the time to pre-treat and dry t-shirts, especially with a jet-air conveyor dryer, is minimal.
 A pretreated shirt can be stored in a box and still be ready to print months later.
 Pretreating in batches is recommended to keep labor and any mess to a minimum.